 The selective export of 19 miRNAs reduced by the expression of tumour suppressor, cavin-1, in PC3 cell lines indicates that the selective miRNA export mechanism may be a major mediator in cancer metastasis.
 As 20% (19 of the 95 miRNAs) of the miRNAs found in the EVs are manipulated by the selective export mechanism (Fig. XX), the truncation of the mechanism may provide dramatic changes to the function of the EVs.
 Amongst the selectively exported miRNAs is oncomiR-148a consistent with previous findings (Inder et al. 2014).
 While the function of these miRNAs were not assessed in this report, surveying the literature reveals that many of the miRNAs selectively exported may possess roles associated with cancer and cancer progression.
 Huang et al (2014) determined that miR-98, 148b, 30e, 30a, 148a, 3615 and 20b contribute to immune response regulation in papillary thyroid carcinoma.
 Additionally, miR-22, 200a and 429 were found to be involved with epithelial to mesenchyme transition in various cancers.
 This suggests that these miRNAs play roles in modifying the tumour microenvironment and establishment of the pre-metastatic niche.
 This is consistent with past research that linked cancer derived EVs with these roles.
 Therefore this miRNA export mechanism may be key in modulating the pro-metastatic phenotype associated with EV secretion.

+Several technical limitations were encountered during this study, which should be further investigated in future work.
 Attempts to validate some of these miRNAs was completed using RT-qPCR.
 While the trends from the RNA-seq data was maintained for these validated miRNAs, high variation of the EV data was observed.
 Unfortunately, this appears to be an issue with the low quantities of miRNAs extracted from the EVs in combination with the RT-qPCR sensitivity.
 Ideally, repeating this experiment using more sensitive count based methods, such as the digital droplet PCR (ddPCR) could limit this variation.
 Furthermore, experimental demonstration of the direct binding between hnRNPK and selectively exported miRNAs such as miR-148a could not be completed due to time constraints and the low yield of pulldowns.
 This interaction is important because why?
 Confirms motifs, confirms selectivity, and confirms its role in this mechanism.
 What we plan on doing to achieve this, ddPCR, scaling up experiments.
 Given that motif discovery is a method to identify binding sites based on probabilistic models, experimental validation will be required.
 CRISPR gene editing may be a useful tool to mutagenize this motif contained within these exported miRNAs, similar to a method conducted by Ebina et al. (2013), to ultimately confirm its role in the export mechanism.

 In conclusion, this study has identified a viable export protein that can mediate the selective export of miRNAs to EVs, specifically exosomes, in prostate cancer cell lines. hnRNPK was found to modulate the selective export of miR-148a, and is predicted to mediate additional miRNAs, where expression of cavin-1 prevents its appropriate MVB localization to fulfil this function.
 However, the underlying link between cavin-1 and hnRNPK function/localization is currently unknown.
 Future efforts to identify this link and validate some of the interactions determined here is required.
 Ultimately, identifying this mechanism assists in understanding how pro-oncogenic miRNAs are regulated in the EVs to facilitate their role in cancer progression.